g-berga/BoreholesBoard/README.md

 ### Mapbox Access token

 To use the map available dashboard, you need to have a Mapbox account and an access token.
-Your personal access token has to be inserted in the Map.vue component, in mapboxAccessToken option under component options.
+Your personal access token has to be inserted in mapboxAccessToken option in Map.vue component.
 If you don't own a personal account, sign up at https://www.mapbox.com/.